Welthungerhilfe/ChildGrowthMonitor/README.md

 The scanning process can be broken down to different parts.
 We will evaluate results to find the best way to gather necessary data.
 Children are wearing underwear.

+Before starting the user chooses if the child is standing up or lying down.

+Recorded data is visualized instantly on the screen as 3D dots in Augmented Reality.
+Time axis is visualized by color.

 ### Top-Down approach front

-Scan starts at face, goes down to feet and back up again.
+The scan starts with placing the head of the child in the upper center of the screen.
+The app gives feedback about the correct distance between the head of the child and the device, which is approx. 1 meter.
+When the head of the child is placed inside of a model on the screen, the user can start the scan with a touch.
+The user moves the camera towards the feet of the child and back up to the head.
+Another touch ends the scanning process.
+The user can now repeat the same scanning process or proceed to the next step.

 ### Scan from back

-Scan starts at the back of the head, goes down over back to feet and back up again.
+The next scan starts at the back of the head, goes down over the back to the feet and back up again.
+The user-interface is mostly the same as for the front scan.

 ### Circular aproach

-For getting more information about the volume of the body and thus maybe a more accurate prediction of the weight of the child, a circular scanning process could be helpful.
+This scan gathers more information about the volume of the body and could lead to a more accurate prediction of the weight of the child.
+For children that can stand upright, the user asks the child to spread the arms slightly of the body and turn around on the spot 360 degrees.
+For children that are lying down the user leads the smartphone left and right around the child to get a more detailed 3D image.

-This can be a seperate second scanning process, collecting additional data to the scan for height.

-### Scan of hands

-Hands can be a good indicator for malnutrition and are not as sensitive from a privacy perspective.